Allen Yarnell Center for Student Success

 Graduate Programs Career Educator

 Joan joined the Allen Yarnell Center for Student Success in 2022.
 She earned her B.A. in Political Science from the University of Akron and a Juris Doctorate from Ohio Northern University.
-Joan practiced in the areas of Criminal Defense and Bankruptcy Debtor work for 18 years in Tampa Bay, Florida.
+Joan practiced law in the areas of Criminal Defense and Bankruptcy Debtor work for 18 years in Tampa Bay, Florida.
 She founded and served as the managing partner of her own law firm and had the pleasure of hiring and mentoring law clerks, attorneys, and support staff.
-Joan served in leadership roles in several non-profits including: Business and Professional Women of St. Pete/Pinellas, Humane Society of Pinellas and is currently on the Advisory Council for the Bozeman Library Foundation.
-She is a licensed member of the Florida Bar and the Middle District of Florida: United States District Court.
-Joan loves encouraging others to follow their dreams and passions.
-A licensed Pilates instructor, Joan also enjoys painting, reading, bike riding, and hiking with her husband, Reza, and their French Bulldog, Roshi.
+Joan is a Retired member of the Florida Bar and the Middle District of Florida Federal Court.
+She has served in leadership roles in several non-profits including Business and Professional Women of St. Pete/Pinellas, Humane Society of Pinellas and is currently on the Advisory Council for the Bozeman Library Foundation.
+She also serves as the Northwest Regional Director for the Graduate Career Consortium.
+Joan loves encouraging others to follow their dreams and passions and find careers that will serve them in all areas of their lives.
+A licensed Pilates instructor, Joan also enjoys painting, biking and DJing on KGLT public radio.

 177 Strand Union Building